Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 Accessibility and Economic Value

 Investing in accessibility pays off economically.
-Approximately 7.8 million (Federal Statistical Office, 2023) severely disabled people live in Germany, plus millions with temporary or age-related limitations.
+Approximately 7.8 million (Federal Statistical Office, 2024) severely disabled people live in Germany, plus millions with temporary or age-related limitations.
 An accessible web presence opens this target group and simultaneously improves user experience for all visitors.
 Semantic HTML and correct structuring also positively affect search engine rankings.
-Our projects show that accessible websites typically exhibit better Core Web Vitals, lower bounce rates and longer dwell times than their non-optimized counterparts.
+Our projects show that accessible websites typically exhibit better Core Web Vitals, lower bounce rates and longer dwell times than their non-optimized counterparts (project experience).
+There is also the funding landscape: for qualified consulting services, a BAFA subsidy may be available depending on the project, covering part of the cost and further easing the investment.

 Our offering for Hanover businesses covers the full spectrum of digital accessibility: from initial BFSG classification through the WCAG 2.2 audit and technical remediation to training for your team.
 Each of these modules can be commissioned individually or booked as a complete package.
-In the free initial consultation, we advise you on which measures are most appropriate for your specific situation.
+In the free initial consultation, we advise you on which measures are most appropriate for your specific situation and which fixed price applies.